SpectralVectors/sasse-docs/WhatIsSASSE.md

 - add regular lights to my scene that could influence the color of my model
 - use diffuse, specular, emissive or glossy shading

 While retaining the stylized elements that I love:
 - banded, cel-shaded lighting
 - outer and inner lines
 - traditional art techniques and textures
-- 2D animation techniques like smears, squash and stretch

 And using the latest Blender tool, Geometry Nodes:
 - Draw objects into your scene, like chains, beams, ropes, cables or lightning!